Haiti's PM Ariel Henry 'invited' to testify in president slaying case | DW | 11.09.2021

 A prosecutors' invitation to interview Prime Minister Ariel Henry said he had been in contact with one of the key suspects in the assassination of President Jovenel Moise.

-Haiti's chief prosecutor on Friday invited Prime Minister Ariel Henry for an interview on why he allegedly spoke to one of the prime suspects in the assassination of President Jovenel Moise.
+Haiti's chief prosecutor on Friday invited Prime Minister Ariel Henry for an interview on why he allegedly spoke to one of the main suspects in the assassination of President Jovenel Moise.

 According to prosecutor Bedford Claude's invitation to the prime minister, there had been a number of calls between Henry and wanted fugitive Joseph Felix Badio.

-The prosecutor says that it is “confirmed” that two phone calls were made to Badio on July 7, three hours after the murder took place.
+The prosecutor said it was "confirmed" that Henry had exchanged two phone calls with Badio on July 7, three hours after the murder took place.

-According to the geolocation of these calls, the prosecutor states that Badio had been in Pelerin 5, the neighborhood of the president’s residence and the scene of the crime.
+According to the geolocation of the calls, the prosecutor noted that Badio had been in Pelerin 5, the neighborhood of the president’s residence and the scene of the crime.

 Investigators claim Badio, a former Justice Ministry official, may have ordered Moise's murder.